mohitsingh785/TIK-TAK-TOE/README.md

 ## Support 🆘

 Encountered an issue?
 Have suggestions?
-Contact us at [your_contact_information] for support and feedback.
+Contact us at mohitsinghchandel785@gmail.com for support and feedback.

 ## Contribute 🤝